vanqard/passman/README.md

 ## Installation

 This package should be installed via composer.
-Please see [vanqard/passman](http://packagist.org/packages/vanqard/passman).
+Please see [vanqard/passman](http://packagist.org/packages/vanqard/passman).  (coming soon)

 The recommended approach is simple to add the following require line

     "vanqard/passman": "*"

 ## Checking your environment